eins78/atom-transform/README.md

 The inspiration for this package comes comes from several TextMate packages.
-The small helpers like `HTML > URI-Encode` are the only thing I really miss, however I think the "transformations" of the current selection are better bundled together.
+The small helpers like `HTML > URI-Encode` are the only thing I really miss, however I think these "transformations" of the current selection are better bundled together.
 For example, one might need to URI-encode a small snippet of text outside of a `.html` file.